Common Hazardous Waste Violations In San Diego and How To Avoid Them

 Most companies are aware whether the waste they generate is hazardous because of the process and materials that are used to create the waste.
 Some waste, however, may need further analysis if there is uncertainty.
 To avoid a violation, a certified laboratory must conduct any analysis using specified procedures.

-The San Diego Department of Environmental Health-Hazardous Materials Division also has a guide available that can assist in making this determination.
+The San Diego Department of Environmental Health-Hazardous Materials Division also has a Defining Hazardous Waste Guide available that can assist in making this determination.

 Incorrect Assumptions